Table of Contents

 What is the average truck accident settlement in Colorado?

 There is no single "average" because the range is enormous—from $20,000 for minor soft-tissue injuries to well over $5 million for catastrophic injuries involving corporate negligence.
-The most common settlements we see for moderate injuries (fractures, surgery, several months of treatment) fall in the $150,000 to $500,000 range.
-Severe injury cases involving TBI, spinal cord damage, or permanent disability routinely settle for $1 million or more.
-The factors that matter most are injury severity, strength of evidence, and the defendant's insurance limits.
+The most common settlements for moderate injuries (fractures, surgery, several months of treatment) fall in the $150,000 to $500,000 range.
+Severe injury cases involving traumatic brain injury, spinal cord damage, or permanent disability routinely settle for $1 million or more.
+Commercial trucking accidents carry particular weight under Colorado law, especially when negligence is demonstrated.
+Federal regulations require commercial trucks to carry minimum liability insurance of $750,000, though actual damages often exceed these limits.
+Notably, hours-of-service violations appear in approximately 18% of fatal truck crashes nationwide, strengthening negligence claims.
+Under C.R.S. § 42-4-1601, Colorado enforces strict commercial vehicle standards.
+The factors that matter most are injury severity, strength of evidence, defendant's insurance limits, and whether violations of federal trucking regulations contributed to the accident.

 Can I sue the trucking company, not just the driver?